-The SLP Advanced actively mentors peers in area(s) of expertise and takes on an increasing level of responsibility in academic and program development endeavors as compared to the clinical SLP.
+The SLP Expert actively mentors peers in area(s) of expertise and takes on an increasing level of responsibility in academic and program development endeavors as compared to the Advanced SLP.
+The SLP Expert collaborates with leadership to further strategic initiatives and enhance the national clinical and academic reputation of the UW Health SLP programs.